StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 ## Description

 StarRocks provides the MySQL-based loading method Broker Load.
 After you submit a load job, StarRocks asynchronously runs the job.
 You need to use [SHOW LOAD](../../../sql-reference/sql-statements/data-manipulation/SHOW%20LOAD.md) or `curl` to check the job result.
-For more information about the background information, prerequisites, principles, and supported data file formats of Broker Load, see [Load data from HDFS or cloud storage](../../../loading/BrokerLoad.md).
+For more information about the background information, prerequisites, principles, supported data file formats, supported external storage systems, and how to perform single-table loads and multi-table loads, see [Load data from HDFS or cloud storage](../../../loading/BrokerLoad.md).

 ## Syntax